sparkbox/standard/services/divshot/README.md

 ![](http://files-misc.s3.amazonaws.com/create-app.png)

 Once you've set up the app with divshot, go to the CLI and `divshot init` an app with the same name.

+*Note:* `divshot init` will ask you to add the app to Divshot, don'd do this since we've already created the app via the website.

 Install the [divshot-cli](https://github.com/divshot/divshot-cli#install) by running: